Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 --keep-daily=7 --keep-weekly=4 --keep-monthly=6

 This retention policy keeps a week of dailies, a month of weeklies and half a year of monthlies, expiring the rest.
-In recent Borg, follow prune with borg compact "$BORG_REPO" to actually free the space.
+In recent Borg, follow prune with borg compact "$BORG_REPO" to actually reclaim the freed space on disk — prune only removes the references, compact does the cleanup.

 4. Check integrity periodically so you discover corruption before you need a restore: